FSO Polonez: Polonez Caro (1991–1997)

 FSO Polonez Sedan prototype - later produced as the FSO Atu - with 4-door sedan bodywork, with a completely new dashboard and upholstery (project by FSO), new rear suspension: rigid rear axle with longitudinal wishbones, reaction bars, and coil springs.
-Rear lamps same as in the Caro version.
+The rear lamps are the same as in the Caro version.

 Two prototypes of the FSO Polonez Kombi (station wagon).

-The next prototype: FSO Analog 4WD, light off-road car with 4-door pick-up bodywork and four-wheel drive.
+The next prototype: FSO Analog 4WD, a light off-road car with 4-door pick-up bodywork and four-wheel drive.